-- Put the hedgehog in a box with a lid, or cat cage lined with newspaper and an old towel down one end.
+- Put the hedgehog in a box with a lid, or cat carrier lined with newspaper and an old towel down one end.

-- If the hedgehog is sick s/he will need warmth so a warm (not hot) hot water bottle covered with a 2nd towel will help.
+- If the hedgehog is sick, he/she will need warmth - a warm (not hot) hot water bottle covered with a 2nd towel will help.

 - Give water only (not milk or bread, both of which will make the hedgehog sick) and a small amount of tinned cat or dog food (not fish) in a heavy shallow dish they can’t tip over.
 You may also give small cat biscuits.

 - Make sure you have a lid with air holes and closes firmly as they are great escape artists!

 - If you see tiny white eggs, try and brush off with an old toothbrush.
 It is important to check that they are not in the hedgehog's ears or on the hedgehog's face.

 - Place the box somewhere warm, dry and quiet.
 Handle as little as possible and very gently.

 - As with all animals, strict hygiene rules should apply.
 Make sure after handling the hedgehog or their bedding that you wash your hands thoroughly.